ChristosBouronikos/typora-nord-theme/README.md

 There are also a few small changed on the CSS, but they're relatively minor (just keeping up with the slight changes introduced by the [Typora theme specifications](https://theme.typora.io/doc/Write-Custom-Theme/)!)

 Also changed the overall layout of the files so that it's more easy to install the 'correct' set.

-### How to install this theme:

-- Open the themes folder (as explained under [the theme installation instructions](https://theme.typora.io/doc/Install-Theme/)) and move `nord.css` as well as the `nord` folder into it (the latter includes the 'missing' WOFF2 fonts).
-You can ignore all other files and folders.